fluidware/fluidsurveys-docs/chapters/Editor/advancedquestions.rst

    :widths: 35 65
    :header-rows: 1

-   * - Display Option
+   * - Display Options
      - Description
    * - 1.
-1st Column Size
-     - Adjusts the first columns width.
-By default, this option is 30%
-   * - 2.
 Display side-by-side
      - Display side-by-side: This option allows for you to display the question type beside another question.
 By default, this option is disabled
-   * - 3.
+   * - 2.
 Append to previous question
      - This question type will be appended to the question directly before it.
 By default, this option is disabled.
-   * - 4.
+   * - 3.
 Width
      - You can adjust the width based on a percentage.
 By default, the value is 100%.

 Checkbox Grid
 ^^^^^^^^^^^^^

-A Checkbox Grid allows for.
+Similar to other grids, you have the same types of options available, such as specifying scores for answers, and forcing variables to be unique.
+The display options are similar to other grids in FluidSurveys..
 Similar to other grids, you have the same types of options available, such as specifying scores for answers, and forcing variables to be unique.
 The display options are similar to other grids in FluidSurveys.

 .. figure:: ../../resources/editor/checkbox_grid.png
 	:align: center